What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 It states that a good person (君子) and a bad person (小人) will react to something different, which is the very reason why the good person ends up in a better place.
 Good people also don’t end up getting to where they are if they don’t go through some difficulties, which “君子不刑定不发” should make very clear.

 I’m not talking about just one person’s chart but the collective group of people who have harmed me significantly in my life.
 These are not instances of someone bad-mouthing me or bumping me on the shoulder or anything petty, but outright malicious harm that involved cheating, manipulation, gaslighting, and physical harm.
-You could say that these are the people I knew I was destined to meet and are the ones you’ll remember for life and you know your life has changed ever since you crossed paths with them.
+You could say that these are the people I knew I was destined to meet and are the ones you’ll remember for life, and you know your life has changed ever since you crossed paths with them.

-If what I observed from everyone’s charts is indeed metaphysical laws playing out, then I hope it at least brings peace and closure to what some of you are going through just like how it’s brought me closure.
+If what I observed from everyone’s charts is indeed metaphysical laws playing out, then I hope it at least brings peace and closure to what some of you are going through, just like how it’s brought me closure.
 There was a period in my life when I would have loved to take matters into my own hands and lay down justice on my own, but I told myself I’d just let nature’s laws play out on their own, and I guess you could say these laws did not disappoint me.
 The existence of these people still fuels me to this day because they are everything I am against.

 I hope everything understands this is not about vengeance, although the word “vindication” would, perhaps, be more apt.
 I’m like everyone else who is seeking closure for the things we go through, and I found mine is such a form.
-A part of me still wants justice, but I know the justice I seek will not be dealt through me.
+A part of me still wants justice, but I know the justice I seek will not be dealt with through me.

 If you are someone seeking answers through Chinese metaphysics and BaZi, then I hope what I’ve shared gives you some assurance that there’s a reason for the things that you are going through.